Suspected US airstrikes in Yemen kill at least 4 people near Hodeida, Houthi rebels say

+Meanwhile, satellite images taken Wednesday and analyzed by The Associated Press show at least six stealth B-2 Spirit bombers now stationed at Diego Garcia in the Indian Ocean — a highly unusual deployment amid the Yemen campaign and tensions with Iran.

-The intense campaign of airstrikes under President Donald Trump, targeting the rebels over their attacks on shipping in Mideast waters stemming from the Israel-Hamas war, has killed at least 65 people, according to casualty figures released by the Houthis.
+The intense campaign of airstrikes in Yemen under U.S. President Donald Trump, targeting the rebels over their attacks on shipping in Mideast waters stemming from the Israel-Hamas war, has killed at least 65 people, according to casualty figures released by the Houthis.

-The Houthis have not acknowledged the loss of any of its leadership so far — and the U.S. has not identified any official by name.
+The Houthis haven't acknowledged the loss of any of its leadership so far — and the U.S. hasn't identified any official by name.
 However, messages released by the leak of a Signal conversation between Trump administration officials and their public comments suggest a leader in the rebels' missile forces had been targeted.

 Overnight, a likely U.S. airstrike targeted what the Houthis described as a “water project” in Hodeida governorate's Mansuriyah District, killing four people and wounding others.
 Other strikes into Wednesday targeted Hajjah, Saada and Sanaa governorates, the rebels said.

-The aircraft carrier USS Carl Vinson, now in Asia, is on its way to the Mideast to back up the Truman.
-Early Wednesday, Pentagon spokesperson Sean Parnell said “additional squadrons and other air assets" would be deployed to the region, without elaborating.
+The aircraft carrier USS Carl Vinson, now in Asia, is on its way to the Middle East to back up the Truman.
+Early Wednesday, Pentagon spokesperson Sean Parnell said that “additional squadrons and other air assets" would be deployed to the region, without elaborating.

 That likely includes the deployment of nuclear-capable B-2 bombers to Camp Thunder Bay on Diego Garcia in the Indian Ocean.
-Satellite photos taken Tuesday by Planet Labs PBC analyzed by The Associated Press showed at least six B-2s at the base — nearly a third of all the bombers in America's arsenal.
+Satellite photos taken Wednesday by Planet Labs PBC analyzed by the AP showed at least six B-2s at the base.

+The deployment represents nearly a third of all the B-2 bombers in Washington's arsenal.
+It's also highly unusual to see that many at one base abroad.
+Typically, so-called show of force missions involving the B-2 have seen two or three of the aircraft conduct operations in foreign territory.

+The nuclear-capable B-2, which first saw action in 1999 in the Kosovo War, is rarely used by the U.S. military in combat, because each aircraft is worth around $1 billion.
+It has dropped bombs in Afghanistan, Iraq and Libya as well.
+The bombers are based at Whiteman Air Base in Missouri and typically conduct long-range strikes from there.

-The U.S. has used the B-2 in Yemen in the past to attack underground Houthi bases.
-The B-2 likely would need to be used if America ever tried to target Iran's underground nuclear sites as well.
+The U.S. has used the B-2 in Yemen last year to attack underground Houthi bases.
+The B-2 likely would need to be used if Washington ever tried to target Iran's underground nuclear sites as well.

-The Houthis on Tuesday claimed shooting down another American MQ-9 drone over the country.
+The Houthis on Tuesday said that they shot down another American MQ-9 drone over the country.

-An Associated Press review has found the new American operation against the Houthis under Trump appears more extensive than those under former President Joe Biden, as the U.S. moves from solely targeting launch sites to firing at ranking personnel and dropping bombs on cities.
+An AP review has found the new American operation against the Houthis under Trump appears more extensive than those under former U.S. President Joe Biden, as Washington moves from solely targeting launch sites to firing at ranking personnel and dropping bombs on cities.

 The new campaign of airstrikes started after the rebels threatened to begin targeting "Israeli" ships again over Israel blocking aid entering the Gaza Strip.
 The rebels have loosely defined what constitutes an Israeli ship, meaning many vessels could be targeted.

-The Houthis targeted over 100 merchant vessels with missiles and drones, sinking two vessels and killing four sailors from November 2023 until January of this year.
-They also launched attacks targeting American warships, though none has been hit.
+The Houthis targeted more than 100 merchant vessels with missiles and drones, sinking two of them and killing four sailors from November 2023 until January of this year.
+They also launched attacks targeting American warships without success.

 The attacks greatly raised the Houthis’ profile as they faced economic problems and launched a crackdown targeting dissent and aid workers at home amid Yemen’s decadelong stalemated war, which has torn apart the Arab world’s poorest nation.